 The biggest users of CRM software are naturally those organizations with a customer base.
 A CRM is a sales team’s greatest asset, giving them access to all the data they need to generate leads and close deals, while ensuring that the customer experience is as positive as possible.

 Though primarily sales-centric, CRMs are also incredibly useful for marketing and customer services purposes.

 That said, a CRM can be used by many different departments and business types; if there is a relationship to manage, no matter who with, a CRM can help.
 (Relationship management systems that are not especially customer-focused are often referred to as XRMs, with the X standing in for any number of groups of people, such as employees, suppliers, or partners.)

-Just like businesses, CRMs come in many shapes and sizes, with many designed specifically for companies of particular sizes or in certain industries.
+Just like businesses, and as highlighted by TechnologyAdvice, CRMs come in many shapes and sizes, with many designed specifically for companies of particular sizes or in certain industries.
 Industries that tend to have the highest use of CRM systems tend to be retail, business services, technology, banking and finance, and manufacturing.

 Graham Onak, owner of GainTap Digital Marketing, believes that the appeal of a CRM is universal.
 “I’ve seen CRMs implemented at multi-million dollar a year companies and small one-person businesses,” Onak said.
 “No matter the business size, the goal of setting up a CRM is to be more organized around customer activities and data, in order to increase productivity and revenue.